 Member, National Association of Personal Injury Lawyers

-The information provided on this website by Perlmutter & Schuelke , LLP, in Austin, Texas is intended as a public service and to give you an idea of some of the issues you may encounter.
+The information provided on this website by Perlmutter & Schuelke , PLLC, in Austin, Texas is intended as a public service and to give you an idea of some of the issues you may encounter.
 This information is by no means complete, is designed to apply only in the State of Texas, and does not replace the advice of an attorney.
 Before taking action or relying upon any information provided in this website, you are advised to talk to an attorney.
-Perlmutter & Schuelke, LLP, is not establishing an attorney-client relationship through this information or their website.
+Perlmutter & Schuelke, PLLC, is not establishing an attorney-client relationship through this information or their website.

 Workplace Injuries FAQs